 Daily Jam: A great breakfast and brunch place with awesome avocado toast that is now open even later.
 Located super centrally you can eat food there or even take it to go!

 Black Owned Restaurants:

-Café Lalibela: This is one we had on the list but didn’t quite make it to although I heard amazing things about the menu.
-This restaurant is Family-owned and operated which I love.
-It’s been open for nearly 20 years, Café Lalibela and offers an authentic Ethiopian dining experience.
+Café Lalibela: This is one we had on the list but didn’t quite make it to, although I heard amazing things about the menu.
+This restaurant is family-owned-and-operated, which I love.
+It’s been open for nearly 20 years and offers an authentic Ethiopian dining experience.
 Their diverse menu offers unique flavors, including vegetarian and gluten-free dishes.

-Caribbean Queen: A great restaurant offering amazing Caribbean cuisine that has the option for takeout available now.
+Caribbean Queen: A great restaurant offering amazing Caribbean cuisine that offers the option of takeout now.
 Since the restaurant is operating out of a ghost kitchen (meaning there is no sit down option), you should make sure to check online before ordering.
 The restaurant is known for their array of options including jerk fries and rasta pasta.

-There are a lot of fun places to stay in Tempe but here are my top three recommendations.
-Keep in mind Tempe is closer to Sky Harbor International Airport than Phoenix so this is a great place to come as you’re touching down or right before you head out.
+There are a lot of fun places to stay in Tempe, but here are my top three recommendations.
+Keep in mind that Tempe is closer to Sky Harbor International Airport than Phoenix, so this is a great place to come as you’re touching down or right before you head out.

-Marriott Phoenix Resort Tempe at The Buttes: This resort is a little farther out from downtown Tempe but it has so much to offer it’s an oasis on it’s own.
-The pool is a draw on it’s own and the rooms with little patios are so awesome.
-It was so nice to be able to eat meals and have coffee outside.
+Marriott Phoenix Resort Tempe at The Buttes: This resort is a little farther out from downtown Tempe, but it has so much to offer as it’s an oasis on it’s own.
+The pool alone is a draw, and the rooms with little patios are so awesome.
+It was very nice to be able to eat meals and have coffee outside.
 This hotel also has one of the most unique front desks I’ve ever seen.